 There is a saying by Suzy Kassem stating that “Doubt kills more dreams than failure ever will.”
-I agree with Miss Kassem 100% and would like to add something to it.
+I agree with Miss Kassem 100% and I would like to add something to her wisdom:

 Yes, finishing strong takes guts, grit and vision, but you build those qualities along the way.
 So, let me repeat that one one more time:

-So today I’ll help you get one other little detail out of your way so you can focus on what matters most — your magic.
-Because as important as a business name is, your story of why you are doing what you are doing, the value you provide to your customers, and a strong connection with the people you are here to serve are 1000 times more important than what you call yourself.
+So today, I’d like to help you get this little detail out of your way so you can focus on what matters most — your magic.
+Because as important as a business name is, your story of why you are doing what you are doing, the value you provide to your customers, and the strong connection you are building with them, are a thousand times more important than what you're calling yourself.

-That being said, let’s make sure you choose the ideal name for your business from the very beginning of your business journey.
+That being said, let’s make sure you choose the right name for your business from the very beginning of your business journey.

 What’s the most important thing when choosing a name?